The best (almost) unlimited mobile phone plans

 You can sign up to the $80 Red Plus Plan either by bundling your mobile data plan with one of 39 available handsets (with 24-month or 36-month handset repayments) or opting for a 12-month contract, BYO phone SIM-only plan.

-Telstra’s $100 Extra Large Mobile Plan will give you an enormous 150GB for $100 each month with no excess data charges as well as data-free streaming of Apple Music and several sports programs.
+Telstra’s $115 Extra Large Mobile Plan will give you an enormous 180GB for $115 each month with no excess data charges as well as data-free streaming of Apple Music and several sports programs.

-You’ll also have the chance to nab free 5G network access as long as you’re in an 5G area and get a 5G-compatible modem.
+You’ll also have the chance to nab free 5G network access as long as you’re in a 5G area and get a 5G-compatible phone.

 How slow is an internet speed of 1.5Mbps?